nakulmitra/Vegetation-Classification-based-on-Leaf-Pattern/README.md

 ## How to run the Project in your system

-## Step 1: First download the zip file and then extract the zip folder
+## Step 1: First download the zip file and then extract the zip file
 ![](README_Images/download_zip_file.PNG)